 If you want to make your own medium and paint, Dadant is a beekeeping supply shop that sells really nice USP beeswax by the pound.
 Always use natural or white USP beeswax, but make sure it is not chemically bleached.
 Beeswax is available in yellow and white from a variety of sources, in several forms.

 If making your own medium sounds like work, you can buy it already made.
 Clear medium is the basis for all encaustic art.
 It comes in blocks, tins, beads and pastilles.
-Try one of these:

-Your next choice is to buy paint already made, or color your own medium.
-Fine encaustic paints are available from a number of manufacturers, and will provide you very reliable color and consistency.
+You can buy paint already made, or color your own medium.
+Fine encaustic paints are available from a number of manufacturers and will provide you very reliable color and consistency.
 Encaustic colors come in blocks and sticks as well as tins, and you can buy them one color at a time.

-You can always use paint sticks or oil sticks for color: melt a bit on your palette or in a tin and mix with encaustic medium, draw with them, or use them for encaustic printing.
+You can use paint sticks or oil sticks for color: melt a bit on your palette or in a tin and mix with encaustic medium, draw with them, or use them for encaustic printing.

 Brushes and scrapers: Pottery tools come in handy for manipulating the wax.
 They are readily available, but for that special tool, try Bailey Pottery.
-Brushes should to be made of natural bristle, as nylon bristles can melt.
+Brushes should be made of natural bristle, as nylon bristles can melt.
 You can find them in plenty of places, including hardware stores.